 (Consider what emerging AIs mean for cybersecurity.)

 Organizations can optimize their supply chain using adaptive AI.
-Algorithms analyze market trends and sales data to predict demand and give manufacturers and leaders deeper insights into production, inventory and distribution.
+Algorithms analyze market trends and sales data to predict demand and give manufacturers and leaders deeper insights into production, inventory, and distribution.
 With optimized inventory, companies can avoid shortages and overstocking their warehouses.
+For example, UPS's AI tool ORION is helping to reduce fuel costs by calculating the most efficient route.

 Adaptive AI also predicts when equipment will fail, minimizing failures and enabling proactive maintenance.
 It also predicts other potential risks by analyzing: